New generation of defectors expose North Korean abuses

 Nearly 25,000 North Korean defectors have come to South Korea, according to the South Korean government.

-They first get interrogated by the intelligence services to weed out spies before going to a settlement centre south of Seoul for 12 weeks of training and counselling to help them adjust to life in South Korea.
+They first get interrogated by the intelligence services to weed out spies before going to a settlement center south of Seoul for 12 weeks of training and counseling to help them adjust to life in South Korea.
 Defectors get subsidies for housing and study, as well as job skills training.

 Nevertheless, most choose not to reveal their origins when they enter South Korean society for fear of discrimination, according to a survey conducted in 2012 by the North Korean Refugees Foundation.